cookie-status/cookie-status-dev/content/safari/_index.md

 For first-party cookies set with JavaScript's `document.cookie` API, maximum expiration is set to **7 days**.

 If the referring domain is a known tracker, and if the URL has query parameters (`?key=value`) or fragments (`#somevalue`), cookies set with JavaScript's `document.cookie` API have a maximum expiration of **24 hours**.

+{{% notice note %}}

+**Example**: The user follows a link from `www.facebook.com` (a known tracking domain), and lands on the website.
+Facebook appends an `?fbclid=123123123123` parameter to the URL.
+Because the referring URL is on a classified domain, and because the landing page has a query parameter, ITP sets a maximum expiration of **24 hours** to any cookies set with JavaScript while on that landing page.

+{{% /notice %}}

 First-party cookies set with the `Set-Cookie` HTTP response header are not impacted by ITP, and have no restrictions placed on their expiration.